 Proxies are often called “sidecars” because they run alongside the service.
 A service mesh architecture makes an application more resilient to downtime because proxies can reroute requests.
 The business value of this approach includes:

-Many people use the term Robotic Process Automation and Artificial Intelligence (AI) interchangeably.
-They both can accomplish the same functionality, however, there are key differences between the two.
+Many people conflate RPA and artificial intelligence (AI).
+While these can look similar, there are critical differences between the two.
 RPA is software-based automation based on a predefined set of rules.
 AI, on the other hand, simulates human thinking.

 Enabling enterprise scalability is key to a business remaining competitive and agile.
 Traditionally, a Center of Excellence (CoE) team that centralized resources and data handled this capability.
 New projects must follow procedures outlined by the CoE to get things done.
 Unfortunately, this approach created barriers to accessing information quickly and hindered progress.